terraform-ibm-modules/terraform-ibm-kms-key-ring/examples/default/README.md

-# End to end example with default values
+# Default example

-An end-to-end example that uses the module's default variable values.
+A simple example that shows how to create a key ring in an IBM Key Management Service (KMS) instance.

-This example will:
+The following resources are provisioned by this example:
- - Create a new resource group (if existing one is not passed in).
+ - A new resource group, if an existing one is not passed in.
- - Create a new KMS (Key Protect) instance in the region and resource group provided.
+ - An IBM Key Protect instance.
- - Create a Key Ring within the KMS Instance.
+ - A key ring in the IBM Key Protect instance.
- - Create a Key within the KMS Key Ring and Instance.
+ - A key within the key ring.